-The District Engineer are responsible for monitoring water conditions, elevations, and forecasts for the purpose of identifying conditions warranting additional action beyond routine flood preparedness as outlined in this plan.
+The District Engineer and District Superintendent are responsible for monitoring water conditions, elevations, and forecasts for the purpose of identifying conditions warranting additional action beyond routine flood preparedness as outlined in this plan.

-3.2.6 Activate and/or Direct District Personnel During Emergency Operations The District Engineer is authorized and responsible for:
+3.2.6 Activate and/or Direct District Personnel During Emergency Operations

-- Activating District staff and resources - Requesting or providing mutual aid assistance from public agencies - Supervising District staff, contractors, and/or mutual aid resources assigned to District for levee patrol, 2) flood fight operations, and 3) District de-watering operations.
+The District Superintendent and District Engineer are authorized and responsible for activating District personnel and resources, for requesting or providing mutual aid assistance from public agencies, and for supervising District personnel, contractors, and/or mutual aid resources assigned to District for 1) levee patrol, 2) flood fight operations, and 3) District de-watering operations.